lerna-lite/lerna-lite/packages/publish/README.md

 lerna publish --cleanup-temp-files
 ```

-> **Note** Lerna-Lite is prefixing the temp folders with "lerna-" when packing the tarball files, we then use a glob pattern to delete all folders starting with this prefix.
-Also note that it might not cleanup all possible temp files/folders that were created by the publish process.
+> **Note** Lerna-Lite is prefixing the temp folders with "lerna-" when packing the tarball folders, we then use a glob pattern to delete all folders starting with this prefix.
+Also note that it is entirely possible that this cleanup misses some extra temp files created by the publish process.

 ### `--contents <dir>`